 Capturing a greater share of the growing number of players that access the Internet through smartphones, tablets and other mobile devices by developing new mobile games is one of our key business initiatives.
 We have established a mobile gaming division and launched our first mobile game in the second quarter of 2012.
 We also recently invested in Appionics, the owner and operator of the Animoca studio, which is a developer and publisher of cross-platform mobile apps for smartphones and tablets.
 The mobile games we develop may fail to prove compelling to players, manufacturers or distributors of mobile devices.
 Manufacturers or distributors may establish unique technical standards for their devices, and our mobile games may not work or be viewable on these devices as a result.
 As new mobile devices and technologies are continually being released, it is difficult to predict the problems we may encounter in developing mobile games or adapting our webgames to these devices and technologies and we may need to devote significant resources to the creation, support and maintenance of such mobile games.
-We may fail to capture and retain a significant portion of the growing number of players who access games through mobile devices, and we may also lose our existing players, either of which may have a material adverse effect on our business, financial condition and results of operations.
+We may fail to capture and retain a significant portion of the growing number of players who access games through mobile devices, financial condition and results of operations.
 In addition, if the costs associated with developing our mobile game business exceed revenue generated therefrom, our overall profitability will be negatively impacted.